Sharp upper tail behavior of line ensembles via the tangent method

-In the positive temperature case, the conditional distribution after conditioning on the same data for $\h$ can be described similarly in terms of independent rate two Brownian bridges; however here, instead of the hard non-intersection constraint, intersections are energetically penalized in terms of an explicit Radon-Nikodym derivative.
-The precise expression is somewhat technical and will not be particularly illuminating at this stage, so we defer it to Section~\ref{s.setup bg}.
+In the positive temperature case ($t<\infty$), the conditional distribution after conditioning on the same data can be described similarly in terms of independent rate two Brownian bridges; however here, instead of the hard non-intersection constraint, intersections are energetically penalized in terms of an explicit Radon-Nikodym derivative (which, for brevity, will be termed henceforth as the soft constraint).
+The precise expression is somewhat technical and will not be particularly illuminating at this stage, so we defer it to Section~\ref{s.gibbs and line ensembles}.

-To convey the main ideas, in the remainder of this section we will describe our arguments for $\cP$, as its non-intersection resampling is easier to reason about; we will address the differences encountered when working with the positive temperature Gibbs property after outlining the upper tail argument for $\cP$.
-However, to minimize the notation, as in the statements of the main results, we will be using $\h$ instead of $\cP$, since $\cP = \mf h^{t=\infty}$ (combining results of \cite{wu2021tightness,dimitrov2021characterization} and \cite{quastel2022convergence,virag2020heat}).
+To convey the main ideas, in the remainder of this section we will describe our arguments for a line ensemble $\cL$ which enjoys the zero temperature ($t=\infty$) Gibbs property, as its non-intersection resampling is easier to reason about; we will address the differences encountered when working with the positive temperature Gibbs property after outlining the one-point upper tail argument.